iqbal-lab-org/pandora/README.md

 Parameter Estimation:
-  -e,--error-rate FLOAT       Estimated error rate for reads [default: 0.11] -g,--genome-size INT        Estimated length of the genome - used for coverage estimation [default: 5000000] --bin                       Use binomial model for kmer coverages [default: negative binomial]
+  -e,--error-rate FLOAT       Estimated error rate for reads [default: 0.11] -g,--genome-size STR/INT    Estimated length of the genome - used for coverage estimation.
+Can pass string such as 4.4m, 100k etc. [default: 5000000]
+  --bin                       Use binomial model for kmer coverages [default: negative binomial]

 Mapping: